Mapping responsibility for child safety

 Effective prevention also requires working at various levels within a country (e.g., locally, regionally and nationally) and at times international collaboration between countries.

 One activity under the TACTICS project was to explore and report on mandated responsibility for child safety by visually mapping the adoption, implementation and monitoring of interventions using a specially developed tool based on organigraphs.
 The intent behind this aspect of the project were:

 - To provide a useful tool for decision makers in understanding the multi-sectoral nature of injury prevention in their country/region

 - To guide action at the national and sub-national levels in terms of 'actors' that should be engaged to ensure effective action and enhanced use of limited resources.

 - To support the EC's priority for child health in the context of Health in all Policies

-- The 6 Regional Partners, Germany, Spain, Finland, Hungary, Sweden and The Czech Republic, draw 4 organigraphs, one for each area of child injury, depicting the mandated responsibility and participation of partner organisations, stakeholders and other actors within a chosen intervention for all four levels of governance; local, regional, national and European.
+- Six partners from the Czech Republic, Finland, Germany, Hungary, Spain and Sweden mapped 3 to 4 child injury prevention strategies, one in each area of focus: road safety, home safety, water safety and intentional injury prevention. child injury, depicting the mandated responsibility and participation of partner organisations, stakeholders and other actors within a chosen intervention for all four levels of governance; local, regional, national and European.

-- The European Public Health Alliance (EPHA) draw four organigraphs depicting the mandated responsibility for each of the four areas of child safety at the European level.
+- The European Public Health Alliance (EPHA) mapped the mandated responsibility for each of the four areas of child safety at the European level.